andrewnicolalde/pandoc_resume/resume.md

 :   **Java**

     * 6 years programming experience
-    * Tested into CS1802 advanced course and colaborated with a team on creating an application for a simulated client.
+    * Tested into CS1802 advanced course and collaborated with a team on creating an application for a simulated client.
     * Java graphics APIs

 :   **Python**